Manikant292002/website-testing-using-selenium/README.md

 # Website Testing Using Selenium

 ## 📌 Project Description
-This project focuses on automating and testing the **Flipkart website** using **Selenium WebDriver**.
+This project focuses on automating and testing the **e-commerce website** using **Selenium WebDriver**.
 The goal is to ensure that various functionalities, such as search, navigation, and page verification, work correctly.

 ## 🚀 Features
 - Automated browser interactions using Selenium.